amcerbu/huygens/README.md

 ## C++ dependencies; compiling and running:
-1. This project depends on `portaudio` (https://github.com/PortAudio/portaudio),  `RtMidi` (https://github.com/thestk/rtmidi), and `fftw3` (https://www.fftw.org/).
+1. This project depends on `portaudio` (https://github.com/PortAudio/portaudio),  `RtMidi` (https://github.com/thestk/rtmidi), `fftw3` (https://www.fftw.org/), and `Eigen` (https://eigen.tuxfamily.org/).
 All can be installed with a package manager such as `homebrew`.
 The project also depends on `tinyosc` (https://github.com/mhroth/tinyosc), which is used, at the author's suggestion, by embedding its source within the project.
 2. A number of example projects are provided in the `tests` directory.
 From within that directory, the command `./build a_test_source.cpp` will genereate an executable named `A_test_source`.
 3. The `tests/build` script simply automates a simple command-line compiler instruction.
-You may need to adjust the compiler flags in that file depending on how you've installed the dependencies above.
+You may need to adjust the compiler flags in that file to reflect the paths at which you've installed the dependencies above.

 ## Description of tests